vmware-archive/app-manage/chef-repo/cookbooks/pivotal_repo/README.md

 pivotal_repo Cookbook
 =====================
 This cookbook sets up the Pivotal package repository on the target node.
+This cookbook does not support repository removal at this time.

 Requirements
 ------------